josmarqu/Qatar22-App-Android-Sqlite/README.md

 # Qatar2022 Results App
-The Qatar2022 Results App allows users to record results of the 2022 Soccer World Cup in Qatar.
-The application make use of a sqlite database, which add the funcionality to see the saved results by country.
+An Android app that utilizes an SQLite database for storing and displaying data which add the funcionality to see the saved results by country.

 ## About the app